 An ultrasound is used as a guide to determine a safe location for the needle to enter the amniotic sac, so the fluid may be safely removed.
 A sample of amniotic fluid is collected through the needle.
 The procedure takes about 45 minutes, although the collection of fluid takes less than five minutes.

 The amniotic fluid, which contains cells shed by the fetus, is sent to the laboratory for analysis.
-Results can take anywhere from a few days to a couple weeks to be returned.
+Results can take anywhere from a few days to a couple of weeks to be returned.

 When is amniocentesis performed?

 Amniocentesis can be used later in the third trimester for a few reasons.
 Your healthcare provider may recommend the procedure if your membranes have ruptured prematurely, in order to assess for uterine infections.
-Amniocentesis may also help determine the severity of fetal anemia in babies with Rh disease, and assist your physician determine whether the fetus requires lifesaving blood transfusions.
+Amniocentesis may also help determine the severity of fetal anemia in babies with Rh disease, and assist your physician to determine whether the fetus requires lifesaving blood transfusions.

 Amniocentesis is sometimes done to assess lung maturity.
 If so, this is done shortly before delivery.